Updated: Sep 20, 2021

 Need more help?

-I am running a FREE 5-day online sleep challenge from 24th August 2020.
-You can register to join me here https://www.feetdbfirst.co.uk/sleep-challenge.
+I am running a FREE online sleep challenge again from 20th September 2021.
+You can still register to join in here https://www.feetdbfirst.co.uk/sleep-challenge.

 You can join a Free Facebook community where you will get step by step guidance and support, video, lives, hints, tips and techniques including: